Some call it a “Black Friday Sale”; Others call it a moment of madness; I call it “giving something back” (as you’ll read more about below).

-Yes, you can save, print (in very large format!), share and enjoy this image in whatever way you choose for personal use, with no payment due whatsoever.
+Yes, you can save, print, share and enjoy this image in whatever way you choose for personal use, with no payment due whatsoever.
 By downloading this image, you are agreeing to the terms set out at the bottom of this page, but in essence the only restriction is that it cannot ever be used for any commercial purposes of any kind without a license from both myself and Global Icons, the trademark owners.

 So, why would I ever give a high-resolution digital image away?

 It’s simple, really, and it all comes down to the crazy licensing and trademark/copyright issues that are becoming an increasing feature in cities around the world.